-Cornelia joined Strategies 360 as part of the research team, where she advises clients with insights and recommendations that inform decisions and galvanize change.
+Cornelia serves on Strategies 360’s research team, where she advises clients with insights and recommendations that inform decisions and galvanize change.
 A professional moderator, she is seasoned in both qualitative and quantitative research methods and her strategic guidance has supported campaigns and organizations across the West.

 At S360, Cornelia’s work includes issue advocacy with a focus on K-16 education, as well as state, municipal, and tribal issues.
 Her clients include school districts across the Puget Sound, the Gates Foundation, the Ports of Seattle and Vancouver, Washington STEM, and the League of Education Voters.
 She has conducted qualitative research to support ballot measures, campaigns, and branding efforts across the country for clients including KUOW, the Washington Women’s Foundation, Expect More Arizona, and the Bristol Bay Native Corporation.